Executive Director, Co-Founder

 Gigi Lau is currently working for a Manhattan-based, non-profit developer in real estate development on affordable housing.
 With over 10 years of experience in global design firms, non-profit and for-profit developers, general contractors, and policy think tanks in New York City and Hong Kong; Gigi Lau mixes a global perspective with the heart of a local into all of her work.
 Gigi combines her design skills and housing finance knowledge in developing more affordable housing to tackle issues affecting society’s most vulnerable.

 For three generations Gigi's family has lived in Pound Lane, Sheung Wan, Hong Kong where she is a passionate advocate for the preservation of this historic district and its unique experience.
-Gigi was a director of 30SGroup and a co-convener of the Pound Lane Concern Group where she implemented urban design projects that were both technically challenging and politically controversial.
+In Hong Kong, she implemented urban design projects that were both technically challenging and politically controversial.

 Gigi’s articles have been published in Singapore Architect Magazine and Hong Kong local newspapers.
 She has been invited to speak at “Walkable City, Living Streets” urban conference, and “Professionals in Social Movement” seminar.